jbianquetti/chef-sybase/README.md

 * build default attributes (DONE)
 * add recipe's dependencies to metadata.rb (DONE)
-* build several  attributes for arch and version download
+* build several  attributes for arch and version download  (TODO)
 * create templates (DONE)
 * create files (DONE)
 * constraint to redhat family (DONE)
 * Do somethig cool with sysctl.conf  This is an horrible way, but has no dependencies.
-* Integrate with Opscode's database cookbook
+* Integrate with Opscode's database cookbook (WIP)
 * use minitest, Luke!
+(DONE)
-* build Readme.md and TODO.md
+* build Readme.md and TODO.md  (DONE)
 * Readme.md examples
 * Try to build attributes for ASE Editions (Developer, Enterprise,..)
 (Wrong! use response_file.txt.erb template)
-* try to run over others OS
+* try to run over others OS (TBD)
-* add roles capabilities
+* add roles capabilities (TBD)